JACOB JONES

 "niece Martha Greenwood, wife of Joseph Greenwood in Kent County some pounds" I can't read the amount,

-"to Jacob Jones the whole track of land where I now live called Hukill's Purchase" I believe this is Jacob's son born 1760.
+"to Jacob Jones the whole track of land where I now live called Hukill's Purchase" I believe this is our Jacob's son born 1760.

 "to Enoch Jones brother to Jacob Jones and his wife.....give Currier Addition" 30 odd acres